rpajf/http-node-routing/README.md

 create an .env file with the `port` variable on the root of the project

-### 2 - Usage example
+### 2 - Simple usage example
-or check folder examples for the basic and the examples that persists data into the database
+check folder examples for the basic and the examples that persists data into the database
 ```javascript
 src/examples
 ```